Tight but non-threatening singletrack winds through the bush on Sidewinder

 Duck Down is quite tight, but the views of the lake are rewarding

-The lower 400m of Duck Down is quite technical, some riders will walk this bitFor the expert riders turn right at the top of Kaka Track for 1.7km to the top of Rocky Horror Track.
+The lower 400m of Duck Down is quite technical, some riders may walk this bitFor the expert riders turn right at the top of Kaka Track for 1.7km to the top of Rocky Horror Track.
 A sign to the left indicates the start of Duck Down an advanced grade track completed in February 2015 which gives another option for the descent from Big Bush Track.

 Rocky Horror is, you guessed it, quite a rocky water course